zhixin9001/2021-SAA/note/tips.md

 - if more than one policy matched, the policy that provides the largest capacity will be selected
 - Not support: add the software installation to the configuration
 - Cooldown period is a configurable setting for your Auto Scaling group which ensures that it doesn't launch or terminate additional instances before the previous scaling activity takes effect.
+- delete the ASG, the instances will be terminated and the ASG will be deleted
+- regional constructs.
+They can span Availability Zones, but not AWS regions.
+- support combined purchasing model
+- minimum, maximum, and desired capacity(default: = minimum)
 ### AMI, snapshot
 - When the new AMI is copied from region A into region B, it automatically creates a snapshot in region B because AMIs are based on the underlying snapshots.
 - region based